21 Bali Must-Haves: What to Pack for Bali Rainy Season

 3. Waterproof Carry-On Backpack

-A spacious, waterproof backpack is essential for your daily adventures in Bali.
-The waterproof feature is a lifesaver during the rainy season and is perfect for wet activities like rafting.
+A spacious, waterproof backpack is essential for your day trips in Bali.
+The waterproof feature is a lifesaver during the rainy season and is perfect for wet activities like rafting or snorkeling.

 I picked one up from Decathlon, but the one I’ve linked here is even better.
-It’s waterproof and foldable, making it easy to tuck away in your main backpack when unused.
+It’s waterproof and foldable, making it easy to tuck away in your main backpack when not in use.

 4. Strong Insect Repellent

 The rainy season in Bali means mosquitoes are out in full force.
-That’s why it’s crucial to grab a potent insect repellent before you go.
+That’s why should pack a a strong insect repellent before you go.

 5. Packing Cubes